danmar/cppcheck/man/manual.md

 The XML format is extensible and may be extended with further attributes in the future.

-You can use the suppressions file like this:
+The usage of the suppressions file is as follows:

     cppcheck --suppress-xml=suppressions.xml src/

 ## Inline suppressions

 Suppressions can also be added directly in the code by adding comments that contain special keywords.
-Before adding such comments, consider that the code readability is sacrificed a little.
+Note that adding comments sacrifices the readability of the code somewhat.

 This code will normally generate an error message: